Welcome to the Northern Lights Library System Website

 kâ-nîmihtocik ayamihcikêwikamikohk wiyascikêwin or the Northern Lights Library System is happy to work in collaboration with the Saddle Lake Post Secondary to provide on-site library service to local residents on a weekly basis.
 Our first day starts on:

 at the complex in Saddle Lake

-This service continues in Saddle Lake through the summer every Friday from 11:00 to 1:00 at the lobby of the arena.
+This service continues in Saddle Lake every Friday from 10:00 - 12:30 in lobby of the arena.

 In addition to providing access to books your library card will open doors to e-resources and data bases pertaining to: teacher resources, small engine repair, genealogy, resume building, magazines and more…

 Everyone is welcome.Children require their parent’s or guardian’s signature.

 Winner of the Tim Horton’s gift card was Jody Quinney.

 For more information call Tanya (Niska) at 780-724-2596 extension 2133 kâ-nîmihtocik ayamihcikêwikamikohk wiyascikêwin

 Library Service at Goodfish Lake - Every Wednesday from 11:00 am - 2:00 pm at the band office foyer.
 Local residents can sign up for a free library card, borrow books or use the laptop for internet access.